RobertaBtt/PythonFromJSONToCSV/README.md

 - File
 - Storage

-The Business code should't depend on technical details but use Abstractions.
+The Business code should't depend on technical details but use Abstractions, so we must design the architecture in order to not depends on the external services or details we are using, in this case the Api.

 ## The domain model
 Building an Architecture to Support Domain Modeling: Behaviours should come first,